-Pacific Rim Conservation biologists have written or been involved in the development and writing of various natural resource management plans and exercises for prioritizing conservation actions and selecting among alternatives.
-We can use this experience to help you determine conservation goals and priorities, develop long-term management plans, and implement short-term work plans.
+Pacific Rim Conservation biologists have written or been involved in the development and writing of numerous natural resource management plans and exercises for prioritizing conservation/fencing actions and selecting among alternatives.
+We use this experience to help partners determine conservation goals and priorities, develop long-term management plans, and implement short-term work plans.

-- In 2013 we completed a Conservation Action Plan for Hawaiian Birds, under contract from the U.S. Fish and Wildlife Service’s Division of Migratory Birds.
-The purpose of this Hawaiian Bird Conservation Action Plan is to draw attention to the plight of Hawaiian birds, increase awareness of their conservation needs, and ultimately, increase the amount of funding available for their conservation.
-The plan consists of an Introduction and a series of species profiles that provide concise and up to date summaries which can be used by decision-makers, funding agencies, managers, and land owners to quickly access information.
+Conservation Action Plan for Hawaiian Birds: the purpose of this plan was to draw attention to the plight of Hawaiian birds, increase awareness of their conservation needs, and ultimately, increase the amount of funding available for their conservation.
 Each profile provides a brief summary of a particular species (or group of species), its status, the threats it faces, and conservation actions that are needed and can be implemented in the next five years.
-You may download the complete HBCAP Report (7 MB PDF) or download the Introduction and species profiles individually from our publications page.
+You may download the complete report or species profiles individually here.
+Partners: USFWS Migratory Birds Division.

-- Identification of Important Birds Areas (IBAs) in the Hawaiian Islands, in collaboration with the National Audubon Society (see http://www.audubon.org/bird/iba/index.html) and BirdLife International (see http://www.birdlife.org/datazone/sites/sites_programme.html).
+Identification of Important Birds Areas (IBAs) in the Hawaiian Islands.
+A collaboration with the National Audubon Society (see http://www.audubon.org/bird/iba/index.html) and BirdLife International (see http://www.birdlife.org/datazone/sites/sites_programme.html).
 Report 59